 SUNY Broome Community College provides Wi-Fi Internet service for all Students, Faculty and Staff.
 This should not be confused with Cellular wireless services provided by Verizon, AT&T, etc., which the college does not provide, operate, or support.

-The campus Wi-Fi network is provided primarily to support teaching and learning any other usage is provided as best effort.
+The campus Wi-Fi network is primarily for supporting teaching and learning, and any other usage is provided, if not fully supported.

 Our secure Wi-Fi encrypted network requires you to use your network username and password to connect.
 Your device must be using Windows 7 Service Pack 1, Windows 8.1 or Windows 10.
 For smart devices, the latest IOS and Android should be used.